9d4/inothing-broker-service/README.md

 ### Notes

 - Always use `.` as separator when creating queue that will be used from mqtt.
 Since it will be processed automatically by RabbitMQ.
+- Because no device will be the same, the queue name simply looks like `a12b3c.topic0.topic00`.